WordPress WooCommerce Tutorial: Step-by-Step Guide

 Coupon: The Coupon tab enables you to add new coupons to your e-commerce store.
 You can edit the coupon’s basic information such as its value, type, free shipping options, expiry date, and usage restrictions.

-Report: The Reports tab allows you to view charts and graphs of your sales, orders, and shipping costs over different time periods.
+Report: The Reports tab allows you to view charts and graphs of your sales, orders, and shipping costs over different periods.
 You can export all of this data as a CSV sheet if needed.

 Settings: In the Settings screen, you can customize almost every aspect of your e-commerce store.
-You can tailor elements such as the placement of your thousands separator, the entire checkout process, email options, and much more to meet your needs.
+You can tailor elements such as the placement of your thousands separators, the entire checkout process, email options, and much more to meet your needs.
 The General tab covers your store’s basic information such as its currency, selling locations, and display options.

 Tax: The Tax tab, which is only available if you enable tax rates and calculations, allows you to configure taxes for your products.
 You can also customize how taxes will apply to shipping costs, and even determine whether they’ll be rounded.

-Products: In the Products tab, you can customize your product data, including measurements, reviews, stock details, download methods, and add-to-cart buttons.
 The Shipping tab allows you to configure your shipping zones and pricing, customize how shipping is calculated, and restrict your store availability to specific countries.

 Payment: The Payments tab shows you what payment processors are available and active on your store, where you can enable and disable payment options.

-Account and privacy: The Accounts & Privacy tab controls various aspects of your customer’s experience, such as setting up privacy and checkout policy, configuring how customer data will be stored and retained, and more.
 Under the Guest checkout and Account creation sections, you can determine whether visitors will be able to place orders as guests and if they’ll have the option to log into and/or create a new account during the checkout process.

-WooCommerce emails: In the Emails tab, you can customize email notifications that are sent through WooCommerce in response to specific triggers.
-You can enable/disable them, as well as customize their contents, or even create your own custom email templates.
+You can enable/disable them, as well as customize their contents, or even create your custom email templates.
 In the Advanced tab, you can enable the REST API, and configure it.

 WooCommerce Advanced: Customizing your store